nealcrook/nascom/PolyDos/rom/README.md

   produced from assembling this file is an exact match of PolyDos_3_Boot_ROM.bin (but PolyDos_3_Boot_ROM.bin was not generated from this source).

+* PolyDos_4_Boot_ROM.nas - "nas" format hex dump of the PolyDos 4 boot
+  ROM.
+1720 bytes so not the full size of the ROM.

+* PolyDos_4_Boot_ROM.bin - binary file converted from the .nas file.

+* PolyDos_4_Boot_ROM_mod.asm - source file derived from PD4S.TX with a tiny
+  number of modifications to make it assemble under the control of the GNU Z80 assembler, and with a few bytes of padding added to the end.
+The binary

 * build - a trivial shell script to invoke the GNU Z80 assembler.

 * SYSEQU.asm - a set of equates that is "included" for the build of either .asm